-If you’re asking yourself, “When should I stop swaddling my baby?” then here’s the answer.
+Inside: The answer to the question of when should I stop swaddling my baby.
 If you are still in prime swaddling time, here are must know swaddling tips.
 Also, check this post out on everything baby sleep.

 Swaddling is so precious.